asterinas/jinzhao-disk/user-cli/README.md

 Once opened, the `test-jindisk` device path would be `/dev/mapper/test-jindisk` instead of the partition (e.g. `/dev/sda1`).

-**Note that we support to use both ways (jindisksetup/dmsetup) to manipulate dm-jindisk.** Refer to [interfaces.md](../docs/interfaces.md) for more details.
+**Note that we support using both ways (jindisksetup/dmsetup) to manipulate dm-jindisk.** Refer to [interfaces.md](../docs/interfaces.md) for more details.

 ---

-In order to write encrypted data into the partition it must be accessed through the device mapped name.
+To write encrypted data into the partition it must be accessed through the device mapper name.
 The first step of access will typically be to create a file system.
 For example:

 ```
 $ mkfs -t ext4 /dev/mapper/test-jindisk
 ```

-- jindisksetup **close** *dm_name* - closing the jindisk target, unmount the partition and do close
+- jindisksetup **close** *dm_name* - closing the JinDisk target, unmount the partition and do close

 For example: